 Messinese Style Meat Skewers

-• Then roll carefully, closing the ends
+• Then roll them up making sure to close the ends

 Messinese Style Meat Skewers